 Be sure to read the 2014 Board of Drectors Annual Reports as well as the AAUW Florida Budget Detail 7-12013 to 3-29-2014t and AAUW Florida Branch Member Totals 7-1-2013 to 3-29-2014.

 July 2014 Tech Trek Camp News

 Tech Trek Florida will be held July 13-19 at Eckerd College in St. Petersburg.
-Shirley Reid, Camp Director for 2014 and her team are asking all branches in Florida to participate in this effort through sponsorships, volunteers and recruiting girls to participate.
+Shirley Reid, Camp Director for 2014 and her team are asking all branches in Florida to participate in this effort through sponsorships, supplying volunteers and making useful in-kind contributions Contact Shirley at firstname.lastname@example.org about camp needs in order to make a useful in-kind contribution..
 Teachers, workshop presenters, dorm monitors, student counselors and a health aide are needed to staff the camp.
-Florida branches were sent a packet of information in November outlining these positions and the process for nominating 7th grade girls.
-More information is available on the Florida Tech Trek website (http://techtrek-fl.aauw.net) or in this 2014 Tech Trek Brochure which you can print or forward to branch members and possible contributors.
-To make it a successful endeavor we need to raise funds.
-You can contribute directly at http://www.aauw.org/program-gift/?treatment=TECHTREK or send your check to Carol Newnam, 906 Golden Beach Blvd., Venice FL 34285, noting that it is for Florida Tech Trek.
+The process of selecting the girls to attend the camp is now underway More information is available on the Florida Tech Trek website (http://techtrek-fl.aauw.net) or in this 2014 Tech Trek Brochure which you can print or forward to branch members and possible contributors.
+To make it a successful endeavor we must raise funds so that 40 girls who will enter 8th grade in the fall will be able to attend this special camp.
+You can contribute directly at http://www.aauw.org/program-gift/?treatment=TECHTREK or send your check made payable to AAUW to Carol Newnam, 906 Golden Beach Blvd., Venice FL 34285, noting that it is for Florida Tech Trek.